Manhwa Review | May Belongs to Me by eol

 Synopsis:

 May has terrible taste in men.
 His latest boyfriend tended to hit him whenever he was upset, then blamed May for “liking it.”
-May is pretty quick to leave when things go sour, but due to his homeless status, he’s quick to get with the next man for a place to stay.
-He’s already got Youngjin, a kind bar owner, in his sights when his abusive boyfriend comes back one evening since he’s also an employee at the bar.
+May is quick to leave when things go sour, but, being homeless, he’s quick to get with the next man for a place to stay.
+He’s already got Youngjin, a kind bar owner, in his sights when his abusive boyfriend comes back one evening, since he’s also an employee at the bar.
 The ex-boyfriend attacks May, choking him, but just before May passes out, a mysterious man appears and takes care of the ex before stealing away May in the middle of the night.

 Jooin is kind and sweet (besides being a kidnapper, of course), but he has the odd inclination to treat May as if he were a cat.
 He feeds him cat treats, buys him cat toys… and he wants to neuter May?
 What is going on?
 Who is this guy?